top of page

 “Blessings and miracles are often disguised as insurmountable problems.”

 This was kind of like that.
-But instead of a hallway door, I was looking for the end of a narrow truck container.
+Instead of a hallway door, I was looking for the end of a narrow truck container.

 Specifically, it was a sixty-foot container of plantains that couldn't get any closer than three blocks away from our La Cuchilla feeding program.
 That meant 40,000 pounds of plantains needed to be unloaded by hand and moved to our garage.